lucasvegalv/Exactly-Token-EXT/README.md

 This is my first contact with writing smart contracts.
 I wanted to learn and study some theory but I decided to start doing things, try the tools, make mistakes, among other things.

+Exactly Token(EXT) is a basic ERC20 token, with a total supply of 100 EXT.
+The address who deploy the contract is who will receive the total supply.

-With this project, I learned about Hardhat, testing, Ropsten, Ropsten Ethereum Faucet, OpenZeppelin and of course some Solidity.
+With it, I learned about Hardhat, testing, Ropsten, Ropsten Ethereum Faucet, OpenZeppelin and of course some Solidity.

 I want to keep learning and coding more complex things and dapps.
 I really enjoy doing this.